Organizational Structure

 Julia Balén

-Breanne Fahs is an associate professor of women and gender studies at Arizona State University, where she specializes in studying women's sexuality, critical embodiment studies, radical feminism, and political activism.
+![]() Breanne Fahs is an associate professor of women and gender studies at Arizona State University, where she specializes in studying women's sexuality, critical embodiment studies, radical feminism, and political activism.
 She has a B.A. in women's studies/gender studies and psychology from Occidental College and a Ph.D. in women's studies and clinical psychology from the University of Michigan.
-In addition to publishing widely in feminist, social science, and humanities journals, her book Performing Sex was recently published by SUNY Press (2011).
-Currently she has two books in press: Valerie Solanas (forthcoming from Feminist Press), a biography about the controversial and politically significant life of author/would-be assassin Valerie Solanas, and The Moral Panics of Sexuality (forthcoming from Palgrave), an edited collection that examines cultural anxieties of "scary sex."
-She is Director of the Feminist Research on Gender and Sexuality Group at Arizona State University, and also works as a private practice clinical psychologist specializing in sexuality, couples work, and trauma recovery.
-Click here for more information.
+She has published widely in feminist, social science, and humanities journals and has authored four books: Performing Sex (SUNY Press, 2011), an analysis of the paradoxes of women's "sexual liberation," The Moral Panics of Sexuality (Palgrave, 2013), an edited collection that examines cultural anxieties of "scary sex," Valerie Solanas (Feminist Press, 2014), a biography of author/would-be assassin Valerie Solanas, and Out for Blood (SUNY Press, forthcoming in 2016), a book of essays on menstrual activism and resistance.
+She is currently working on a new book about radical feminist histories and their links to contemporary problems of sex, gender, and justice (forthcoming with University of Washington Press).
+She is the director of the rambunctious Feminist Research on Gender and Sexuality Group at Arizona State University, and she also works as a clinical psychologist in private practice where she specializes in sexuality, couples work, and trauma recovery.

 |

-Chloe Silva is a student in the Master's of Social Justice and Human Rights program at Arizona State University (ASU), where she studies Indigenous self-determination and sovereignty.
-Currently, she leads the project Dismantling the Doctrine of Discovery, which is a partnership between ASU and Tonatierra Community Development Institute, an Indigenous Peoples organization located in Central Phoenix.
-This project brings together Indigenous scholars, activists, artists, and community leaders from throughout the Americas to create strategies for transcending colonialism and fostering self-determination.
+Chloe Silva![]() Chloe Silva received her M.A. from the Social Justice and Human Rights program at Arizona State University (ASU), where she studied Indigenous self-determination and sovereignty.
+Her M.A. project, Dismantling the Doctrine of Discovery, created a partnership between ASU and Tonatierra Community Development Institute, an Indigenous Peoples organization located in Central Phoenix.
+The project brought together Indigenous scholars, activists, artists, and community leaders from throughout the Americas to create strategies for transcending colonialism and fostering self-determination.
 Her research interests also include critical race and gender theory, Latin@ feminisms, and critiques of the various industrial complexes.

 |